SawFowl/GuiShopManager/README.md

 ```

 ##### Features
-- Multicurrency support
+- Multicurrency support.
-- Support for all languages of the game using them without restarting
+- Support for all languages of the game using them without restarting.
+- Admin shop.
-- An auction similar to what can be seen in various MMORPG games
+- An auction similar to what can be seen in various MMORPG games.
+- Console commands shop.
 - Support MySQL.
 The auction data is updated automatically approximately once a minute.
-- Convenient stores that will fit a lot of items
+- Convenient shops that will fit a lot of items.
+- Processes any items without errors.